-(a) If he determines that improper governmental action did occur, may prosecute the violation.
+(a) If the district attorney or Attorney General determines that improper governmental action did occur, may prosecute the violation.
 The Attorney General may prosecute such a violation if the district attorney fails or refuses so to act.

 (b) Shall notify the peace officer who filed the report of the results of the investigation.